mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 The Channel Volume Meters matches to the ones shown in Mixxx GUI.
 Only when clipping the red LED illuminates.

-The Main Volume Meter is not correlated to Mixxx GUI as the controller handles that in Hardware.
+The :hwlabel:`MASTER LEVEL` meter is not correlated to Mixxx GUI as the controller handles that in Hardware.

 Button LEDs are fully mapped for the first function.
 As you press and hold :hwlabel:`SHIFT` then the secondary functions have only got some flashing LEDs mapped, e.g. TAP and KEY SYNC, when activated.